 OUR SUMMER INTERNSHIP PROGRAM IS AVAILABLE TO:

-- Students who have already arranged their summer music industry internship and are interested in earning academic credit through The Clive Davis Institute of Recorded Music at NYU (subject to approval).
+- Students who have already arranged a summer music industry internship and are interested in earning academic credit through The Clive Davis Institute of Recorded Music at NYU (subject to approval).

 - Students who are interested in obtaining a Recorded Music internship for academic credit, with the assistance and counseling of The Clive Davis Institute of Recorded Music at NYU.

-PLEASE NOTE THAT INTERNATIONAL STUDENTS MAY NOT PARTICIPATE IN THE SUMMER INTERNSHIP PROGRAM.
+PLEASE NOTE THAT INTERNATIONAL STUDENTS MAY NOT PARTICIPATE IN PAID INTERNSHIPS.

-Upon receipt of all application materials, students will be contacted by Recorded Music’s internship team to discuss their goals and expectations for summer internship placement.
-Upon enrollment in the program, students will work in close collaboration with the Department’s Internship Faculty Advisor to customize an internship tailored to their career goals.
+Upon enrollment, students will be contacted by Recorded Music’s internship team to discuss their goals and expectations for summer internship placement.
+Upon enrollment in the program, will be given access to the departments internship resources.
+Students apply to organizations on their own under the guidance of the Internship Faculty Advisor.
 Many companies fill their internships on a first-come, first-served basis, so time is of the essence.
 Students are encouraged to submit their applications as early as possible to ensure the most successful internship placement.
 Please be advised that enrollment in the Recorded Music Summer Internship Program does not guarantee placement in an internship.